Sustainable Textile & Apparel solutions

 - Health risks for textile workers as well as consumers of the final product;

 - Animal welfare when considering the sourcing of wool or down.

-The above-mentioned challenges in creating a sustainable textile & apparel industry are not solved with a few simple actions, but require an approach to continuous improvement, with access to a centralized overview of information covering all stakeholders in the supply chain.
-From the cotton farmer, ginner and spinner up to the fabric maker and retail, all data should be gathered and stored in a central database, giving you insight into your actions and your supply chain.
-Please review some of our use cases in textile & apparel below, or download our Cotton to Counter Solution Paper.
+The challenges in creating a sustainable textile & apparel industry are not solved with a few simple actions, but require an approach to continuous improvement, with access to a centralized overview of information covering all stakeholders in the supply chain.
+From the cotton farmer, ginner and spinner up to the fabric maker and retail, all data should be gathered and stored in one single system, giving you insight into your actions and your supply chain.
+Please review some of our use cases in textile & apparel, or download our Cotton to Counter Solution Paper.

 Solution paper: From cotton to counter